Apr 26, 2023 · Blogging

 Mobile-first is no longer an emerging trend; it is the default.
 Google’s mobile-first indexing has been fully rolled out for years, and AI search engines like ChatGPT, Gemini, and Perplexity now weigh page experience signals when deciding which sources to cite in answers.
 The next layer is conversational and visual search, users asking an AI assistant for a recommendation and clicking through to whichever page loads fast enough to be the answer.

-For social media managers, the destination strategy needs to evolve in step with the source strategy.
+The destination strategy needs to evolve in step with the source strategy.
 Cross-platform publishing, AI-assisted content creation, and creator-driven traffic are all maturing fast.
 The landing experience has to keep up.
 The next 12 months will reward teams that treat web design as part of their social workflow, not as someone else’s department.

 What This Means for You